YangzhenyuGao/BIOS611_FINAL/README.md

 ## Data Availability

-Dataset used in this project:
-SEER Breast Cancer Data (2006–2010)
+Dataset used in this project: [SEER Breast Cancer Data (2006–2010)](https://www.kaggle.com/datasets/reihanenamdari/breast-cancer/data)

-Source: IEEE DataPort – SEER Breast Cancer Data
-File Name: Breast_Cancer.csv
+And here is a [detailed description](https://ieee-dataport.org/open-access/seer-breast-cancer-data) for the biological meanings of each column.

+This dataset of breast cancer patients provides information on population-based cancer statistics.
+The dataset involved female patients with infiltrating duct and lobular carcinoma breast cancer diagnosed in 2006-2010.
+Patients with unknown tumor size, examined regional LNs, regional positive LNs, and patients whose survival months were less than 1 month were excluded.
+4024 patients were ultimately included.

 ## Getting Started